Skip to main content

 For Cucumber and Behave, users must include the issue key in the report before uploading it to AgileTest.
 Otherwise, the import will fail.

-Since Agile Test doesn’t create new tests in case of importing Gherkin reports, only Test run result and attachments will be parsed and attached to pre-existing tests in your instance.
+Since Agile Test doesn’t create new tests in case of importing Gherkin reports, only test case result and attachments will be parsed and attached to pre-existing tests in your instance.

 Description